- Why become a member of Recupel?

 Become a member of Recupel to declare your imported or manufactured electrical and/or electronic appliances.
 Membership is free and you can register easily here.
 Once a quarter, you will be asked to declare the number of appliances you have sold in each product category on the Recupel member platform, using your personal login.

 Do you sell electrical and electronic appliances online to Belgian end consumers, but your registered office is located outside of Belgium?
 If so, you are legally obliged to register as a member of Recupel.
 According to Belgian and European legislation, you must appoint an authorised representative in Belgium.
 If you do not have one, Recupel can act as your authorised representative free of charge.
 You can join Recupel here.

-When you sign the membership agreement, you can also fill in an addendum in which you designate your authorised representative.
+When you sign the Entry Agreement, you can also fill in an addendum in which you designate your authorised representative.

 What if you sell in another European country besides Belgium?
 Contact our counterpart in the country in question.

 Once you become a member of Recupel, you submit quarterly declarations of how many appliances you have brought onto the market.
 This is easy through the digital member platform.
 You also have to submit an annual declaration of the appliances brought onto the market each year.
 Every three months, you will receive a digital invoice from Recupel with a detailed overview of your declaration.
 You can easily view your invoices on the digital member platform.